 The Ultimate Packing List Essentials

-Make passport and identity card copies.
+Make a passport and identity card copies.
 If you don’t get physical paper copies, at least make a photo of both sides and put them online so you can access them from anywhere.
 I have all my copies in Dropbox and Apple Notes app.

 - Covered documents (passport copy, passport photos, postcards)